 Recipe Courtesy, Cousin Caroline Chambliss

-Place the mullet meat a medium sized bowl, add all ingredients—scallions, celery, capers, lemon juice, parsley and Old Bay seasoning.
+Place the mullet meat in a medium-sized bowl, add all ingredients—scallions, celery, capers, lemon juice, parsley, and also Old Bay seasoning.
 Add the mayonnaise last to determine the right consistency.
 Let stand for two hours at a minimum before serving.

-The mullet should be brined and smoked with seasoning, but if the dip needs more flavor add:
+Brine the mullet and smoke with seasoning, but if the dip needs more flavor add:

 ¼ teaspoon salt